hnc-agency/hnc-csv/README.md

 * If `Enclosure` is `$"`, `Quote` can be `$"` or `$\\`.
 * If `Enclosure` is `$'`, `Quote` can be `$'` or `$\\`.

 Lines are separated by `\r`, `\n` or `\r\n`.
-Empty lines are ignored by the parser.
+Empty lines are ignored by the decoder.

-The result of parsing is a list of CSV lines, which are in turn lists of CSV fields, which are in turn binaries representing the field values.
+The result of decoding is a list of CSV lines, which are in turn lists of CSV fields, which are in turn binaries representing the field values.

 #### Example